 Should you get tested or quarantined before and after traveling, even after receiving the vaccine?
 The Centers for Disease Control and Prevention (CDC) recently revised their recommendations in this regard.

 First of all, it is important to remember that you are only considered a fully vaccinated person, “two weeks after your second dose of a 2-dose series, such as the Pfizer or Moderna vaccines, or two weeks after receiving a single dose vaccine, like the Johnson & Johnson Janssen vaccine,” according to the CDC.

-According to the CDC, people who have already received full doses of the vaccine, “do not need to be screened before or after traveling nor do they need to self-quarantine after traveling.”
-However, in the particular case of Puerto Rico, the Department of Health (DS) and the local government have made no changes to the current Executive Order which requires that anyone traveling to the country must present a negative molecular COVID-19 test result conducted no more than 72 hours before traveling.
+According to the CDC, people who have already received full doses of the vaccine “do not need to be screened before or after traveling nor do they need to self-quarantine after traveling.”
+However, in the particular case of Puerto Rico, the Department of Health (D.S.) and the local government have made no changes to the current Executive Order, which requires that anyone traveling to the country must present a negative molecular COVID-19 test result conducted no more than 72 hours before traveling.
 If the traveler does not do so, they must undergo a quarantine period of no less than 14 days.
-In addition, individuals must complete the DH Traveler’s Declaration Form, available at: travelsafe.pr.gov/index.html.
+In addition, individuals must complete the D.H.
+Traveler’s Declaration Form, available on the Travel Safe website.